andrew henderson menu

 Latvia’s business visa is relatively low-cost until you factor in the tax requirements.

-A neighbor of the aforementioned Lithuania, Latvia is another Baltic country that has a pretty interesting proposition for entrepreneurs looking for European residency.
+As a neighbour of the aforementioned Lithuania, Latvia is another Baltic country that has a pretty interesting proposition for entrepreneurs in search of European residency.

 So, what’s the main appeal of Latvia?
 Here are the highlights:

 2. It’s one of the cheapest ways to gain European residence for business investors.
-You’ll need to invest only €50,000 if the company turnover is less than €10 million a year.
+You’ll only need to invest €50,000 if the company’s turnover is less than €10 million a year.
 The investment will need to be doubled if the company earns more than that.

 3. You’ve got choices.
 You can either create your own company, or you can invest in an already existing Latvian company and become a shareholder.